-Our Asset-Based labor costs, including retirement and healthcare benefits for contractual employees that are provided by a number of multiemployer plans, are impacted by contractual obligations under the ABF NMFA and other related supplemental agreements.
-Salaries, wages, and benefits expense of the Asset-Based segment amounted to 56.0% of revenue for the three months ended March 31, 2018 compared to 60.2% for the same period of 2017.
+Our Asset-Based labor costs, including retirement and healthcare benefits for contractual employees that are provided by a number of multiemployer plans, are impacted by contractual obligations under the 2018 ABF NMFA and other related supplemental agreements.
+Salaries, wages, and benefits expense of the Asset-Based segment amounted to 51.3% and 53.5% of revenues for the three and six months ended June 30, 2018, respectively, compared to 55.8% and 57.9% for the same periods of 2017, respectively.
 Changes in salaries, wages, and benefits expense as a percentage of revenue are discussed in the following Asset-Based Segment Results section.

 ABF Freight operates in a highly competitive industry which consists predominantly of nonunion motor carriers.
 Nonunion competitors have a lower fringe benefit cost structure and less stringent labor work rules, and certain carriers also have lower wage rates for their freight-handling and driving personnel.
 Wage and benefit concessions granted to certain union competitors also allow for a lower cost structure.
-During negotiations for the tentative contract agreement, ABF Freight continued to address with the IBT the effect of the segment's wage and benefit cost structure on its operating results.
+ABF Freight has continued to address with the IBT the effect of the segment's wage and benefit cost structure on its operating results.

-The combined effect of cost reductions under the ABF NMFA that is currently in effect, lowered cost increases throughout the contract period, and increased flexibility in labor work rules were important factors in bringing ABF Freight's labor cost structure closer in line with that of its competitors; however, ABF Freight continues to pay some of the highest benefit contribution rates in the industry.
+The combined effect of cost reductions under the previous ABF NMFA, lowered cost increases throughout the previous contract period, and increased flexibility in labor work rules were important factors in bringing ABF Freight's labor cost structure closer in line with that of its competitors; however, ABF Freight continues to pay some of the highest benefit contribution rates in the industry.
 These rates include contributions to multiemployer plans, a portion of which are used to fund benefits for individuals who were never employed by ABF Freight.
 Information provided by a large multiemployer pension plan to which ABF Freight contributes indicates that approximately 50% of the plan's benefit payments are made to retirees of companies that are no longer contributing employers to that plan.
-In consideration of the impact of high multiemployer pension contribution rates, certain funds have not increased ABF Freight's pension contribution rate for the annual contribution period which began August 1, 2017.
-Rate freezes for the annual contribution period which began August 1, 2017 impacted multiemployer pension plans to which ABF Freight made approximately 70% of its total multiemployer pension contributions for the year ended December 31, 2017.
+In consideration of the impact of high multiemployer pension contribution rates, certain funds did not increase ABF Freight's pension contribution rate for the annual contribution period which began August 1, 2017.
+Rate freezes for the annual contribution period which began August 1, 2017.
+Rate freezes for the annual contribution period which began August 1, 2017.
 Including the effect of these rate freezes, the average health, welfare, and pension benefit contribution rate increased approximately 2.8% and 2.0% effective primarily on August 1, 2016 and 2017, respectively.
 Effective July 1, 2017, the ABF NMFA contractual wage rate increased 2.5%.

-As previously outlined, the tentative contract agreement provides for ABF Freight's contributions to multiemployer pension plans to remain at the rates currently being paid under the ABF NMFA that is currently in effect, while wage rates and health and welfare contribution rates for most plans would increase annually in accordance with the terms of the tentative contract agreement once ratified.
+As previously outlined, the 2018 ABF NMFA provides for ABF Freight's contributions to multiemployer pension plans to remain at the rates that were paid under the prior ABF NMFA, while wage rates and health and welfare contribution rates for most plans will increase annually in accordance with the terms of the 2018 ABF NMFA.
+Under the 2018 ABF NMFA, the contractual wage rate increased approximately 1.2% effective July 1, 2018, and the average health, welfare, and pension contribution rate is estimated to increase approximately 2.2% effective August 1, 2018.